BenHall-7/lua_params/README.md

 ## structure

-OPEN(filename) returns param file object with a ROOT element
+OPEN(filename) returns param file object with a ROOT node

-elements can be one of multiple types:
+nodes can be one of multiple types:
 ```lua
 TYPES = {
     "bool",